Edward Martyn: Republicanism

 Martyn was descended from Richard Óge Martyn (c.
-1604 – 1648), a leading Irish Confederate, and Oliver Óge Martyn (c.1630 – c.1709), a Jacobite who fought in the Williamite War in Ireland.
-Yet by his lifetime, the family were unionists.
-Martyn's outlook began to change in the 1880s after studying Irish history, as well as living through the events of the Irish Land War.
-He came out as an Irish republican when he famously refused to allow "God Save The Queen" to be sung after a dinner party at Tullira.

-By this stage he was involved with the political work of Maud Gonne and Arthur Griffith, and was a vocal opponent of the visit of Queen Victoria to Ireland in 1897.
-He also protested the visit by Edward VII in 1903, this time as chairman of the People's Protection Committee.
-He was the first president of Sinn Féin from 1905-08 (the party only taking that name in the latter year).
-In 1908, he resigned from the party and politics in general to concentrate on writing and his other activities.
-He became close friends with Griffith, funding the publication of the latter's The Resurrection of Hungary in 1904.
+1604–1648), a leading Irish Confederate, and Oliver Óge Martyn (c.
+1630 – c.
+1709), a Jacobite who fought in the Williamite War in Ireland.
+Yet by his lifetime the family were unionists, and as a young man Martyn conformed fully to the orthodox views of Irish landlordism.

+His outlook began to change in the 1880s after studying Irish history, including the works of W. E. H. Lecky, as well as living through the events of the Irish Land War.
+The Boer War further accentuated his nationalist views.
+He came out publicly as an Irish republican when he refused to allow "God Save the Queen" (or Rudyard Kipling's "The Absent-Minded Beggar") to be performed after a dinner party at Tulira, and subsequently resigned his positions as Justice of the Peace and Deputy Lieutenant for County Galway in 1900.By this stage he was involved with the political work of Maud Gonne and Arthur Griffith.
+In 1903 he served as chairman of the People's Protection Committee, which protested against the visit of Edward VII to Dublin.
+In 1904 he funded the publication of Griffith's The Resurrection of Hungary.
+He was the first president of Sinn Féin from 1905 to 1908 (the party did not take "Sinn Féin" as its official title until 1908).
+He became close friends with Griffith throughout this period.

-In 1906, he was at the centre of a well-publicised court case over an off-the-cuff remark that any Irishman who joined the British Army should be flogged.
+In 1906, he was at the centre of a well-publicised court case after making an off-the-cuff remark that any Irishman who joined the British Army should be flogged.
 This led to his suspension by the Kildare Street Club, of which he was a member.
-The court case was resolved in his favour.
-Martyn stated that he only pursued the case to continue membership as it served the best caviar in Dublin.
+The case was resolved in his favour; Martyn stated that he had pursued it only to retain membership, as the club served the best caviar in Dublin.

+In 1908, Martyn resigned from Sinn Féin and from politics in general to concentrate on writing and his other cultural activities.
+As Sinn Féin became radicalised after the Easter Rising, his own views remained moderate; he supported the establishment of the Irish Convention in 1917 and the Anglo-Irish Treaty of 1921.

 He was on close personal terms with Thomas MacDonagh, Joseph Mary Plunkett and Patrick Pearse, and deeply mourned their executions in the aftermath of the Easter Rising.
-A parish hall and church that he founded at Labane, near Tullira, were burned by the Black and Tans.
-He supported the Anglo-Irish Treaty of 1921.
+On the deaths of MacDonagh and Plunkett, he said: "It is such an awful thought, such talents and high ideals gone, only the jobbers and politicians are left.
+Everything is in ruins in Ireland".
+Among the later pupils of Martyn's theatrical ventures were Jimmy O'Dea and Micheál Mac Liammóir.
+A parish hall and church that he had founded at Labane, near Tulira, were burned by the Black and Tans in 1920.